-You can change the behavior of your Nest thermostat from the Settings menu.
-You’ll be able to choose what is displayed on your thermostat like the current temperature or the weather, switch between Fahrenheit and Celsius, reset your schedule or all settings, and more.
+You can change the behaviour of your Google Nest thermostat from the settings menu.
+You’ll be able to choose what is displayed on your thermostat, for example the current temperature or the weather, switch between Fahrenheit and Celsius, reset your schedule or all settings, and more.

-You can change options in the Settings menu to customize your thermostat.
+You can change options in the Settings menu to customise your thermostat.

 Note: If you have a Nest Learning Thermostat, you'll find the thermostat schedule in the Quick View menu.

-If you don’t see an option on your thermostat, your system doesn’t support it.
-If you’re missing an option you think you should have, check your wiring and system type in the Settings Equipment menu.
+If one of the options below isn't on your thermostat, your system doesn’t support that setting.
+If you’re missing an option that you think you should have, check your wiring and system type in the Settings Equipment menu.